 Someone recently direct messaged our Instagram and suggested we review the RAD One.
 Our audience usually provides good suggestions, a credit to our audience’s ability to spot exciting sneakers.
-And once RAD One sent over a pair for review, I realized that not only is it worthy of a review, but RAD is beating a lot of the big brands at their own game.
+Once RAD One sent over a pair for review, I realized that not only is it worthy of a review, but RAD is beating a lot of the big brands at their own game.

 RAD One